Partner

 • Advising and supporting a biotech company’s application for State Aid funding from a Combined Authority.

-• Co-developing a comprehensive state aid grant allocation scheme to support retraining for nuclear sector workers in North Wales
+• Co-developing a unique state aid grant allocation scheme to support retraining for nuclear sector workers in North Wales.

 Public & Administrative Law & Regulatory Matters